perdian/devlauncher/README.md

 is different or the source file is newer than the target file.
 If set to `false` then the file will always be copied no matter if it actually needs to or not.

+#### Special copy operations

+If you need to perform any special operations during the copy process, you can overwrite the `copyFile` method to implement your special handling requests.

 ## Version history

+### Version 3.1.0

+[UPDATE] Made `CopyResourcesListener` more customizable

 ### Version 3.0.1